bert2/microscope/README.md

     * would shave off most of the runtime cost (except for first CodeLens)
     * but how to invalidate the cash on code changes?
     * is it worth the memory cost in big solutions?
+* edge cases:
+    * what happens when opening a project instead of a solution?
+    * what happens when opening a file without opening the project?
 * settings page to configure update frequency
 * VB support
 * F# support?